james3gh/git-time/CONTRIBUTORS/IITBHU/James Thomas/info.md

 In our case, as working on the individual named files, doesn't make any change to the files of other contributors.
 However while working on some common issues/files can cause the bugs, if someone forced pushed his/her changes.

+### Ques-3 Name anyone Git or Github topic on which any issue is not made on this repo.
+(Your answer should be different from others.

+**Ans-3** Working on some issue that uses some concept of detached head if added can be really helpful